gwongwen/solar_pi0_ws_abp/02-configuration/README_CONF.md

 ## BMP3xy breakout pinout

-**todo** Add comments when the daugther PCB for sensor will be made.
-The idea is to plug a board above the Adafruit LoRa bonnet with tne same pinout (GPIO of sytandard Pi Zero).
+The idea is to plug a board above the Adafruit LoRa bonnet with tne same pinout (GPIO of standard Pi Zero).
+As the sensor measures temperature and pressure (so an outdoor mode), and the Solar Pi Platter solution is plugged into a box (so an indoor mode), we have to deport the connection of the sensor board to the Adafruit LoRa bonnet by wires which will be interconnected.

+**BMP388**

+    - VDDIO : digital interface supply
+    - VDD : analog supply
+    - SCK : serial clock input
+    - VSS : ground
+    - SDI : serial data input
+    - SDO : serial data output
+    - CSB : chip select
+    - INT : interrupt output

+#### BMP3xy breakout pinout

+    BMP3xy      LoRA Radio Bonnet
+    VDD         analog supply connected to +3.3V
+    VDDIO       digital supply connected to +3.3V
+    GND         ground connected to GND
+    IO2         SDO I2C address pin select connected GND (1110110 I2C address)
+    SDA         SDI serial I2C data connected to SDA SCL         SCK serial I2C clock connected to SCK

 # Documentation about talkpp/ppd drivers